FlavorlessQuark/Advent_of_Code/2015/Readme.md

 The Path of the Snake:

-Thou shalt not be afraid to *import*
+Thou shan't be afraid to *import*
-To reach true understanding is to comprehend [Comprehensions][0]
+If 't be true thy mind hast hought of it, then there exists an *import* To reacheth true und'rstanding is to comprehend [Comprehensions][0]

 Scales to be earned: